History of the Staten Island Railway: Electrification: 1923–1925

 A view of a steam locomotive that used to run on the SIRT prior to electrification.

 On June 2, 1923, the Kaufman Act was signed by Governor Al Smith, mandating that all railroads in New York City–including the SIRT—be electrified by January 1, 1926.
 As a result, the B&O drew up electrification plans, which were submitted to the PSC.
 The plans were approved by the PSC on May 1, 1924, and construction began on August 1, 1924.
-The SIRT was to be electrified using 600 volt D.C. third-rail power distribution so it would be compatible with the Brooklyn–Manhattan Transit (BMT) once a planned tunnel was completed under the Narrows to Brooklyn, connecting the line to the BMT Fourth Avenue Line of the New York City Subway system.
-The B&O planned to use this tunnel to connect its freight from New Jersey to freight terminals in Brooklyn and Queens, including to a planned port at Jamaica Bay.
-The city started construction on the Narrows tunnel in 1924.
-Due to political pressure and the project's increasing cost, the freight tunnel portion of the plan was eliminated in 1925, and the entire project was halted in 1926.
-Only the shafts at either end were constructed.
 The SIRT ordered ninety electric motors and ten trailers (later converted to motors) from the Standard Steel Car Company to replace the old steam equipment.
 These cars, the ME-1s, were designed to be similar to the Standards in use by the BMT.

 The first electric train was operated on the South Beach Branch between South Beach and Fort Wadsworth on May 20, 1925, and regular electric operation began on the branch on June 5, 1925.
-As part of the electrification project, the South Beach Branch was extended one stop to Wentworth Avenue from the previous terminus at South Beach.
-Wentworth Avenue had a short, wooden, half-car platform, and a shelter was built there.
-That location had previously been used as a servicing and turning point for the line's steam-powered locomotives.
-Electric service began on the Perth Amboy sub-division on July 1, 1925, to much fanfare.
-The North Shore Branch's electrification was completed on December 25, 1925, and resulted in a time savings of ten minutes from Arlington to St. George.
+Electric service began on the Perth Amboy sub-division on July 1, 1925.
+The North Shore Branch's electrification was completed on December 25, 1925.
 Following the electrification of all three branches, service was increased by nineteen trains on the Perth Amboy sub-division, by the fifteen trains on the South Beach Branch, and by five trains on the North Shore Branch.